-The Care Trust DAC ('TCT' or 'the Company') is committed to complying with the obligations of the Data Protection Acts 1988 and 2003, with EU Regulation 2016/679 (the General Data Protection Regulation or 'GDPR'), which becomes effective on 25th May 2018, and with best practice in this area.
+The Care Trust DAC ('TCT' or 'the Company') is committed to complying with the obligations of the Data Protection Acts 1988 and 2003, with EU Regulation 2016/679 (the General Data Protection Regulation or 'GDPR'), which became effective on 25th May 2018, and with bestpractice in this area.
+This document was last reviewed and updated 1st May 2020.

-The Care Trust has been raising funds from the general public for nearly 50 years on behalf of its beneficiaries (The Rehab Group, The Central Remedial Clinic and The Mater Misericordiae University Hospital)-all of which provide vital services and support for children and adults with disabilities, those who are disadvantaged and/or those requiring medical care.
+The Care Trust has been raising funds from the general public for nearly 50 years on behalf of its beneficiaries, The Central Remedial Clinic (CRC, Rehab Group and special charitable projects)-all of which provide vital services and support for children and adults with disabilities, those who are disadvantaged and/or those requiring medical care.